VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: Simulation Studies

 \subsubsection{Behavioral and Constraint Analysis}

-To provide a deeper insight into the safety mechanisms of AEGIS, we present a comprehensive qualitative analysis combining visual execution traces and quantitative constraint evolution.

-\textbf{Qualitative Visualization across Task Suites.} We first select representative evaluation episodes from all four SafeLIBERO suites to visualize the behavioral differences between the baseline and our method.
-As shown in Figure~\ref{fig:trajectory_pi05_ours}, the baseline policy $\pi_{0.5}$ fails to account for the presence of obstacles, leading to direct collisions frequently.
-Common failure forms include knocking over objects like milk cartons and wine bottles, or getting the arm stuck on the moka pot and the storage box.
-These collisions often result in task failure or physical instability.
-In stark contrast, AEGIS demonstrates distinct avoidance behaviors across all scenarios, encompassing obstacles with varying positions and geometries.
-It effectively generates collision-free trajectories while maintaining progress toward the goal.
-This capability is attributed to the QP formulation, which minimizes the deviation between the safe control input and the original goal-oriented action while strictly enforcing safety constraints.
+\textbf{Qualitative Visualization.} As shown in Fig.~\ref{fig:trajectory_pi05_ours}, baseline policies blindly execute nominal actions, resulting in direct collisions that physically destabilize the environment.
+In contrast, AEGIS dynamically generates collision-free actions across diverse obstacle geometries while maintaining goal progression.
+It highlights the effectiveness of our QP formulation, which optimally minimizes deviation from the original VLA action subject to strict safety bounds.

-\textbf{Constraint Evolution Analysis.} To verify the theoretical validity of our safety layer, we analyze the temporal evolution of the CBF values, $h(\bm{x})$, across a diverse set of tasks, as plotted in Figure~\ref{fig:cbf_curves}.
-As the robot approaches environmental obstacles during task execution, the value of $h(\bm{x})$ naturally decreases, where a lower value signifies closer proximity to the obstacle.
-However, the CBF values consistently remain positive, which is due to the strict satisfaction of the constraint $\dot{h} \geq -\alpha(h)$ at each control step.
-By the principle of forward invariance, this mechanism guarantees that $h$ remains strictly positive, which confirms that our framework successfully translates semantic perception into safety guarantees across various scenarios.
+\textbf{Constraint Evolution.} To verify the theoretical validity of our safety layer, Fig.~\ref{fig:cbf_curves} tracks the temporal evolution of the CBF value, $h(\bm{x})$.
+As the robot approaches an obstacle, $h(\bm{x})$ decreases but consistently remains strictly positive.
+This empirical evidence confirms that the control solver successfully enforces the forward invariance condition $\dot{h} \geq -\alpha(h)$ at every time step, reliably translating semantic perception into physical safety.

-\textbf{Time Complexity Analysis.} Since the CBF formulation results in a convex QP with a single linear constraint, the solver effectively operates as a piecewise function: when the nominal action satisfies the safety condition ($\dot{h} \geq -\alpha(h)$), the optimization trivially returns the original input.
-Safety intervention is triggered only when the safety boundary is violated.
-The efficiency is empirically validated in Figure \ref{fig:time_analysis}.
-All experiments are conducted on a workstation equipped with dual NVIDIA GeForce RTX 4090 GPUs and an Intel Xeon CPU.
-It is observed that the SC layer incurs an average computation time of merely 0.356 ms, accounting for approximately 1.86\% of the total latency.
-Such overhead is negligible when compared with the VLA inference process, amounting to approximately 1/47 of the inference time.
-As a result, the control loop maintains a high frequency (20 Hz), satisfying real-time robotic requirements.
+\textbf{Time Complexity.} The underlying SC layer formulates a convex QP with a single linear constraint, effectively acting as a lightweight piecewise intervention that only modifies unsafe nominal actions.
+As shown in Fig.~\ref{fig:time_analysis}, the SC layer incurs a negligible computation time of merely {0.356 ms} per step on an RTX 4090 GPU setup.
+This accounts for approximately {1.86\%} of the total cycle latency (roughly 1/47 of the VLA inference time), ensuring the control loop maintains a {20 Hz} real-time execution frequency.